kubas99x/predict_quality_of_car_parts/readme.md

 • dataset analysis and data processing;

+• implement mlflow to save and analyse trained models

 • choosing proper model to work with this task;

 • parametrizing model during teaching process;